ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/INavaidCategory.rst

 INavaidCategory
 ===============

-.. py:class:: INavaidCategory
+.. py:class:: ansys.stk.core.stkobjects.aviator.INavaidCategory

    object

    Interface used to access the navaids in the Aviator catalog.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: INavaidCategory

 Overview
 --------